 Type 2 diabetes and stroke

-- Know your blood pressure.
+- Have your blood pressure checked by a doctor or pharmacist.
 The lower your blood pressure the lower your risk of stroke.
-To lower your blood pressure your doctor may also prescribe medication.

 - Maintain a healthy weight and eat well